-Master's degree is expected to complete all requirements for the degree within five years from the completion of the oldest course on the plan of study.
+NOTE: A candidate for the master's degree is expected to complete all requirements for the degree within five years from the completion of the oldest course on the plan of study.

 4.5.1.
 Reduced Course Loads for International Students